corda/corda-docs-portal/content/en/docs/corda-os/4.4/contributing-philosophy.md

 ## Transparency and Conflict Policy

-The project is supported and maintained by the [R3 Alliance](https://www.r3.com), which consists of over two hundred firms working together to build and maintain this open source enterprise-grade blockchain platform.
+The project is supported and maintained by [R3](https://www.r3.com).
 We develop in the open and publish our [Jira](https://r3-cev.atlassian.net/projects/CORDA/summary) to give everyone visibility.
 R3 also maintains and distributes a commercial distribution of Corda.
 Our vision is that distributions of Corda be compatible and interoperable, and our contribution and code review guidelines are designed in part to enable this.

-As the R3 Alliance is maintainer of the project and also develops a commercial distribution of Corda, what happens if a member of the community contributes a feature which the R3 team have implemented only in their commercial product?
+As R3 is maintainer of the project and also develops a commercial distribution of Corda, what happens if a member of the community contributes a feature which the R3 team have implemented only in their commercial product?
 How is this apparent conflict managed?
 Our approach is simple: if the contribution meets the standards for the project (see above), then the existence of a competing commercial implementation will not be used as a reason to reject it.
 In other words, it is our policy that should a community feature be contributed